 Security with Blockchain

 Using blockchain with software applications can help provide security to both users and the systems.
 There can be anonymous users in the system who can be recognized by the specific ids associated with them, generated by the system once the user is registered.
 After being registered, the system tracks the user’s activities.
-Once the user operates, it creates a transaction, which holds the record of user id, the action performed, and the timing of that action.
+Once the user operates, it creates a transaction, which holds the record of the user id, the action performed, and the timing of that action.

 Updating/Adding data in the Blockchain